wurde/prefab-ui/README.md

 ***This section is for contributors to the project.***

-This section is not necessary for the average developer as it goes into the WHY of the decisions made with each component.
-If you can, I encourage you to stop reading this and go build something epic. save you time and that's what this project is all about.
+This section is likely not necessary for you as it goes into the WHY of the decisions made with each component.
+If you can, I encourage you to stop reading this and go build something epic instead.

-Principles:
+### Principles

+Principles bring clarity when making any decision.
+They are concise enough to remember while having the power to reduce complex problems into simple terms.
+In the effort of making decisions easier we define three guiding principles.

 - Build for **scale**.
 - Build for **modularity**.